Skip to main content

 How will I receive Nplate?

 Your healthcare provider will use a syringe to draw up the required dose of Nplate from the vial containing the reconstituted powder.
-It will then be injected under your skin (subcutaneously) at one of three recommended injection sites including the:
+It will then be injected under your skin (subcutaneously) at one of three recommended injection sites:

 • Front of the middle thighs

-NPlate (10 mcg per kg) is also administered as a one-off treatment to increase survival in people acutely exposed to myelosuppressive doses of radiation (Hematopoietic Syndrome of Acute Radiation Syndrome, HS-ARS).
+Yes.
+Nplate (10 mcg per kg) can be administered as a one-time treatment to improve survival in individuals acutely exposed to myelosuppressive radiation doses (Hematopoietic Syndrome of Acute Radiation Syndrome, HS-ARS).

 References